 The unpacking process after a move may seem daunting, especially after a full day of moving.
 Ultimately, the process of emptying those boxes and moving furniture around means you’re turning your new apartment or house into a home!
-Unpacking could potentially be an extremely streamlined, straightforward process if you were organized when packing your things in the first place.
-However, this isn’t always the case and the reason why we wrote this handy guide for unpacking post-move.
+Unpacking could potentially be a streamlined, straightforward process if you were organized when packing your things in the first place.
+However, this isn’t always the case!
+That is why we wrote this handy guide for unpacking post-move.

 Separate Boxes by Room

-If you made an inventory list now is a great time to take that out and make sure everything is accounted for.
+If you made an inventory list, now is a great time to make sure everything is accounted for.
 This will also make it much easier to see what items are going where in your new home.

 Essentials Box First

-While packing, hopefully, you set aside essential items including any medication, important documents and potentially some cleaning products to clean surfaces and cabinets before putting your things away, especially in the kitchen.
+While packing, hopefully, you set aside essential items.
+These include any medication, important documents and potentially some cleaning products.
+It’s a good idea to clean surfaces and cabinets before putting your things away, especially in the kitchen.
 Take a look at our guide to packing like a pro for more helpful tips.

 Start with the Bathroom

 Chances are, after an exhausting move, the only thing on your mind (if not a nap) will be to take a hot shower.
 It’s a great way to decompress after a long day.
-Not to mention, depending on how much actual heavy lifting you had to do during the move a shower will be much needed.
-For the most part, the bathroom should be up and running assuming the water is turned on.
+Depending on how much actual heavy lifting you had to do during the move, a shower might be much needed.
+For the most part, the bathroom should be up and running as soon as the water is turned on.

 Take the time to put up a shower curtain and unpack soap and shampoo for that well-deserved post-move shower.
-Things like scented candles or small knick-knacks in the bathroom can really make your new place feel like home with relatively little effort.
+Things like scented candles in the bathroom can really make your new place feel like home with relatively little effort.

 Move onto the Bedroom(s)

 If a shower wasn’t the first thing on your mind after moving a good night’s sleep certainly will be.
-You may need to assemble your bed frame, although this is a service that most professional moving companies will offer especially if it had been previously disassembled by the moving company during the move.
+You may need to assemble your bed frame.
+This is a service that most professional moving companies offer, especially if the moving company disassembled the bed during the move.

-If you took the time to set up a floor plan of the bedroom before your move setting up larger bedroom furniture items will be much easier.
-If not, try to envision what the room will look like and break out the tape measure to make sure things your things will fit where you want them to go.
+If you took the time to set up a floor plan before your move, setting up bedroom furniture will be much easier.
+If not, try to envision what the room will look like and break out the tape measure.
+Make sure things your things will fit where you want them to go!

-Once dressers, nightstands and your bed frame are set up take out a set of clean sheets and make your bed.
-Once the big pieces are in place, hang up any shelving units and closet organization to finish unpacking bedroom boxes.
-We even recommend potentially holding off on anything that will be permanently mounted onto the wall in case you’re still planning on experimenting with different layouts.
+As soon as your dressers, nightstands, and bed frame are set up, take out a set of clean sheets and make your bed.
+When the big pieces are in place, hang up any shelving units and closet organization to finish unpacking bedroom boxes.
+We even recommend waiting on anything that will be permanently mounted onto the wall in case you’re still experimenting with different layouts.